junkmechanic/dotfiles/README.md

-This repository contains my .vim configuration.
+This repository contains my config files for most of the softwares I use on a daily basis.
-This also contains my bashrc file due to lack of better organization.

---Major redo required.
-Its time to change to a dotfiles rather than a dotvim.--